cairo-book/cairo-book/src/ch200-introduction.md

 Ever wondered how your Cairo programs were executed?

-Everything happens in the Cairo Virtual Machine, or _Cairo VM_ for short.
+First, they are compiled by the Cairo Compiler, then executed by the Cairo Virtual Machine, or _Cairo VM_ for short, which generates a trace of execution, used by the Prover to generate a STARK proof of that execution.
+This proof can later be verified by a Verifier.

 The following chapters will go deep inside the inner workings of the Cairo VM.
 We'll cover its architecture, its memory model, and its execution model.